Nation’s Premier Steeplechase Race Set for Oct. 17th in Far Hills

-Open Road Auto Group has generously donated a new Mercedes Benz to be raffled off on Race Day to benefit Somerset Medical Center.
+Open Road Auto Group has generously donated a new car to be raffled off on Race Day to benefit Robert Wood Johnson University Hospital Somerset.
 The winning ticket will be drawn before the day’s final race.

-Since the 1950s, the event has raised more than $18 million for Somerset Medical Center.
-In recognition of the support of the Far Hills Race Meeting Association – the medical center’s most generous benefactor – Somerset Medical Center named its Steeplechase Cancer Center in the association’s honor.
-The cancer center, which opened in 2007, features comprehensive outpatient services such as radiation oncology, breast care services, infusion therapy, clinical research studies, nutritional counseling, complementary medicine programs and a boutique with specialty items for cancer patients.
+Since the 1950s, the event has raised more than $18 million for Robert Wood Johnson University Hospital Somerset, formerly known as Somerset Medical Center.
+In recognition of the support of the Far Hills Race Meeting Association – the hospital’s most generous benefactor – the hospital named its Steeplechase Cancer Center in the association’s honor.